-Part novelty, part social commentary, even though it hit the heights of the UK top ten in 1965 and 1972 (when I remember it from), buried under the dust of a million best sellers the skeletal soul of ‘Shotgun Wedding’ remains more or less forgotten.
+Part novelty, part social commentary, despite hitting the heights of the UK top ten in 1965 and 1972 (when I remember it from), buried under the dust of a million best sellers, the glorious, skeletal soul of ‘Shotgun Wedding’ remains more or less forgotten.

 19. THE ROLLING STONES ‘Get Off Of My Cloud’ (Single A Side September 1965)

 Knocked out as a quickfire follow up to ‘Satisfaction’, ‘Get Off Of My Cloud’ was even better, a stonking rebel yell against America, fame, the establishment and all manner of mind boggling bullshit.